livewire/livewire/docs/actions.md

 ## Security Concerns

-Remember that any public method in your Livewire component can be called from the client side.
+Remember that any public method in your Livewire component can be called from the client-side.
 Even without something like `wire:click`  associated with it, users can still trigger it from the browser's DevTools.

 Below are three examples of easy-to-miss vulnerabilities in Livewire components.
 Each will show the vulnerable component first and the secure component after.
 As an exercise, try spotting the vulnerabilities in the first, before viewing the solution after.